SphinxDB/Sphinx-Exploration/exploration/zkPass.md

 # How much is it related with Sphinx?

-At Protocol Layer Sphinx and ZkPass uses TLS and ZKP in common.
-ZkPass uses a reconstructed version of TLS called 3P-TLS.
+Both Sphinx and zkPass use TLS at the Protocol Layer.
+TLS is a widely used protocol for secure communication over a computer network.
+ZkPass uses a reconstructed version of TLS called Three-Party TLS (3P-TLS).<br>

-ZkPass uses interactive ZK's
+While both protocols use ZKPs, zkPass employs interactive Zero-Knowledge Proofs (IZK) in its architecture.
+On the other hand, Sphinx uses ZK-Starks.
+ZK-Starks are a type of non-interactive Zero-Knowledge Proofs that offer certain advantages over interactive counterparts, such as simplicity and the absence of the need for back-and-forth communication.

 ## Resources